iris-hep/iris-hep.github.io/pages/projects/idds.md

    Loop workflow, Template workflow and Condition workflow, to meet the requirements of some applications such as ATLAS Active Learning.
-The iDDS workflow management has been used to support a still growing succession of complex workflow management applications, such as ATLAS MC toy based confience limits, ATLAS Active Learning, ATLAS REANA production and analysis integration, and sPHINX workflow management.
+The iDDS workflow management has been used to support a still growing succession of complex workflow management applications, such as ATLAS MC toy based confience limits, ATLAS REANA production and analysis integration, and sPHINX workflow management.

  * *Monte Carlo Toy Based Confidence Limits with iDDS*: An efficient Monte Carlo Toy generation process requires multiple steps of grid scans, where current steps